Teachers and pupil-facing support staff who work within primary and secondary schools are also being offered the free flu vaccine this year.

 No, your child will need to get the flu vaccine every year.
-Flu viruses are constantly changing and a different vaccine has to be made every year to ensure the best protection against flu.
-This is why the flu vaccine is offered every year during autumn/winter.
+Flu viruses are constantly changing.
+A different vaccine has to be made every year to ensure the best protection against flu.
+This is why the flu vaccine is offered every year to help protect your child during winter.

 More information is available in the child flu vaccine leaflets.